GuildedAPI/docs/README.md

 ## Join the Guilded API Server

-The API server is a great place for library and bot developers to hang out and chat.
+[The Unofficial API server](https://community.guildedapi.com) is a great place for library and bot developers to hang out and chat.
 It's also a great starting point for those looking to dive in and learn bot-creation with the API.